romana/vpc-router/README.md

 ### Project origin

-This program was developed for the [Romana project](http://romana.io) to overcome the limit imposed on VPC route table entries (50 by default), which limits the size of clusters.
+This program was developed for the [Romana project](http://romana.io) to overcome the limit imposed on VPC route table entries (50 by default), which constricts the size of clusters.
 Avoiding this limit typically required running an overlay network, which does not offer the performance and visibility of native VPC networking.

 Some users prefer to run CNI network providers that support more advance network policy APIs.
 However, most CNI pod networks require an overlay when clusters are split across Availability Zones (AZs), preventing HA clusters from delivering native VPC network performance.
 Romana, using vpc-router can build CNI pod networks across zones without an overlay.